-Similarly, a poem from the Song Dynasty describes the Great Wall as so tall since it was built with the bones of dead peasants.
+Similarly, a poem from the Song Dynasty describes the Great Wall of China as so tall since it was built with the bones of dead peasants.

 It was true, however, that in most cases, the bodies of dead workers weren’t returned to their home villages to be buried.
 This was considered a great act of sacrilege at the time, since the Chinese believed (and still do) that if not buried in their home village with ancestors, a person’s soul would become lost and forced to wander as a hungry ghost.

 Worried about the upcoming winter, she sets out on a long journey to bring him some warm clothes.
 But when she arrives, she finds out that he died from hunger and overwork.